zecube/DofBot_YOLO_Tracking_Catch/README.md

 # How to use

+1. Download all of the project files and put them in Dofbot.
+2. Run the file that fits your purpose and follow the instructions below

 All three files have a statement at the bottom that needs to be copied, and you can replace the path to the dataset and copy it to the terminal and type it.